PharmElla/AnalyzeNetworkAttack-tcpdump/README.md

-# Analyze Network Attack using tcpdump
+# Apply OS hardening techniques

 Yummyrecipesforme.com is a website that sells recipes and cookbooks.
 Consider a scenario where multiple customers emailed yummyrecipesforme’s helpdesk complaining that the company’s website had prompted them to download a file to access free recipes.
 The customers claimed that after running the file, the address of the website changed and their personal computers began running more slowly.